Radiative-Structured Neural Operator for Continuous Spectral Super-Resolution: Methodology

 \section{Methodology}

-In this section, we present the SSRNO methodology.
+In this section, we present the RSNO methodology.
 We begin by formulating the spectral reconstruction problem and outlining the motivation and overall framework of our approach in \Cref{sec:problem_formulation}.
-We then introduce two key components of the framework: the proposed guidance matrix projection method and the U-shaped reconstruction neural operator with spectral-aware kernel integrals. \Cref{sec:gmp} discusses the GMP method and its theoretical optimality, while \Cref{sec:no} provides a detailed description of the neural operator architecture.
+We then introduce two key components of the framework: the proposed angular-consistent projection method and the U-shaped reconstruction neural operator with spectral-aware kernel integrals. \Cref{sec:acp} discusses the ACP method and its theoretical optimality, while \Cref{sec:no} provides a detailed description of the neural operator backbone.